 Steps to Earn $250 With Blue Cash Preferred® Card from American Express

-Regular spending with the Blue Cash Preferred® Card from American Express earns 1%, but this card really shines when it comes to groceries and streaming services, earning a nice 6% cash back for both categories.
-Other categories yielding a 3% cash back include gas, rideshares, and transit.
+Regular spending with the Blue Cash Preferred® Card from American Express earns 1%, but this card really shines when it comes to US supermarkets and US streaming services, earning a nice 6% cash back for both categories (on up to $6,000 in purchases at US supermarkets per year).
+Other categories yielding a 3% cash back include US gas stations, rideshares, and transit purchases.

 Pro Tip: Use this card for groceries!